ahmedssabir/Belief-Revision-Score/README.md

 1) belief_revision_score balances the high similarity score using human-inspired logic understanding.
 The similarity cosine distance alone is not a reliable score in some scenarios as it measures the angle between vectors in the semantic space.

-2)  The output is a probability,  so it can be re-ranked or combined with another score or classifier  (e.g., [Products of Experts](https://www.cs.toronto.edu/~hinton/absps/icann-99.pdf)).
+2)  The output is a probability,  so it can be re-ranked or combined with another score or classifier  (_e.g._ [Products of Experts](https://www.cs.toronto.edu/~hinton/absps/icann-99.pdf)).
 (Note that with the cosine distance is not feasible)